1820–1849

 Biography

-Anne was the youngest daughter of Patrick Bronte, incumbent of Haworth, West Yorkshire.
+Anne was the youngest daughter of Patrick Bronte, incumbent of Haworth, West Yorkshire, and sister of Charlotte Brontë.

-She was one of the famous Brontë sisters, perhaps the best known literary family of 19th Century England.
+She and Charlotte were perhaps the best known literary family of 19th Century England.

 Works